Stickerifier/Stickerify/README.md

 1. Install [Docker](https://docs.docker.com/get-docker/)
 2. Prepare the Docker image either:
-    * building it with the command:
+    * moving into the project folder and building the image with the command:
        ```shell
        docker build -t rob93c/stickerify .
        ```